luuppiry/luuppi-larpake/README.md

 The web API uses SQLite database to store all the data created by user clients.
 Dapper ORM is used in the C# code to map sql queries into.
 For those interested, database graphs can be found `Wiki` -pages under `Database Graphs` ([here](https://github.com/henrivain/Larpake/wiki/Diagrams)).

+Production setup might move databases later to something like PostgreSQL.

 #### Api Events

 `SSE`